GradyConwell/MiniSwerve/README.md

 # MiniSwerve
 A modular mini swerve drive designed to be lower cost than traditional robot drive trains

-Optimized for use in an FTC drivetrain.
+Ideal for use in an FTC drivetrain.

 Features:
 - Fully functional differential Swerve
 - Homing to initialize system
-- custom printed acetal bevel gears
+- designed to use printed ABS bevel gears, use Nylon for best performance
-- Low Cost bearings selected specifically for their availability
+- Low Cost bearings selected specifically for their availability, and price
 - Custom Wheels
 - CNC machined plates
 - Modular Mounting & provisions for quickswapping modules
-- single module function capable (optimized for dual modules, capable of up to 3 for FTC)

-*CURRENTLY UNDER DEVELOPMENT - NON-RELEASED CONTENT IS NOT VERIFIED TO BE FUNCTIONAL, USE AT YOUR OWN RISK*
+- Use 2 or more modules, system is optimized for 2, although 3 might give more versatility.